 Web Development Salary Guide: Job Roles and Salary Ranges

 Web developers can work for a company or a web development agency.
 They can also be freelancers taking on ad-hoc projects from different clients.
-Analytical, logical people with excellent problem-solving skills and a great eye for detail can find themselves excelling in a web development career.
+Analytical, logical people with excellent problem-solving skills and a great eye for detail can excel in a web development career.

 Front-end Web Developer

-Front-end web developers, like the name implies, are responsible for the visual parts of a website.
+Front-end web developers, as the name implies, are responsible for the visual parts of a website.
 This includes the interface and pages visitors see and interact with.
-They design the layout of each page as well as ensure that images, graphics or videos all display and align as intended on a variety of different devices.
+They design the layout of each page and ensure that images, graphics or videos all display and align as intended on various devices.

 Front-end developers typically code using programming languages like HTML, PHP and Javascript.
-Job postings for front-end web developers typically ask for degrees in website design, computer programming or computer science — though these are not mandatory to perform the role.
-Anyone who teaches themselves how to code and design websites can be a front-end developer as long as they have a strong portfolio demonstrating their expertise.
+Job postings for front-end web developers usually ask for degrees in website design, computer programming or computer science — though these are not mandatory to perform the role.
+Anyone who teaches themselves how to code and design websites can be a front-end developer with a strong portfolio demonstrating their expertise.

-Attending a website development course is one the ways you can get a headstart in learning the skills needed to become a front-end developer.
+Attending a website development course is one way to get a headstart in learning the skills needed to become a front-end developer.

 Front-end Developer Salary Range

-Front-end developers have a salary range of $3,000 to $8,000 depending on industry and level of experience.
+Front-end developers have a salary range of $3,000 to $8,000, depending on industry and experience level.
 The median salary of front-end developers in Singapore is $5,500.
 (Source: Glassdoor)

 Back-end Web Developer

-Back-end developers focus on databases, application programming interface (API), architecture and other server-side software.
+Back-end developers focus on databases, application programming interface (API), architecture, and server-side software.
 They typically work with programming languages such as Python, Java and Ruby.

 You don’t necessarily need formal training to secure a position as a back-end developer.
-Many people who are self-taught are capable of passing tests for entry-level roles.
+Many self-taught people are capable of passing tests for entry-level roles.
 You can consider attending a website development course to learn the basics of programming languages and build your skills.
-An educational background in computer science is not necessary, many employers look out for a strong portfolio of development projects or relevant industry certifications instead.
+An educational computer science background is unnecessary; many employers look for a strong portfolio of development projects or relevant industry certifications instead.

 Back-end Web Developer Salary Range

-Back-end developers have a salary range of $3,000 to $7,000, depending on industry and level of experience.
+Back-end developers have a salary range of $3,000 to $7,000, depending on industry and experience.
 The median salary of front-end developers in Singapore is $6,000.
 (Source: Glassdoor)

 Full-stack Web Developer

 Full-stack developers fulfil the duties of both front-end and back-end developers.
-Typically, developers will start out as a front or back-end developer before transitioning into a full-stack developer later in their career.
+Typically, developers will start as front or back-end developers before transitioning into full-stack developers later in their careers.

 Due to their complete knowledge of websites, full-stack developers are typically sought after by organisations that do not have the budget for large teams.
-They can also be sought after as consultants or leaders to oversee projects to ensure that both front and back-end functions of a website work optimally together.
-This also means that they need to be proficient in both front and back-end programming languages.
+They can also be sought after as consultants or leaders to oversee projects to ensure that a website’s front and back-end functions work optimally together.
+This also means they need to be proficient in front and back-end programming languages.

 If you’re undecided on whether you want to focus on becoming a front-end, back-end or full-stack developer, attending a website development course can help you get to grips with the ins and outs of each role so you can make an informed decision.